huggingface/datasets/docs/source/custom_serialization.rst

 .. tip::

-    As a rule of thumb when debugging behavior like above: read the documentation of the libraries that you are using
-    - they may provide useful background on how they save/load and serialize their own objects!
+    When debugging unexpected behavior like above where caching seems to fail, always read the documentation of the libraries that you are using.
+They may provide useful background information on how they save/load and serialize their own objects.
+This information then can help you to write your custom serialization function for ``datasets``.

 In the spaCy documentation we find that it has `built-in serialization methods <https://spacy.io/usage/saving-loading#pipeline>`_ that are preferred over other means of automatic serialization, like the one that we use in ``datasets`` (``dill``).